fabern/LWFBrook90.jl/docs/src/user-guide.md

 An easy way to generate the second type of input data is by setting up a simulation with the R package [LWFBrook90R (v0.4.3)](https://github.com/pschmidtwalter/LWFBrook90R#usage).
 Instead of running the simulation with `run_LWFB90()`, the same arguments can be used to generate the input files for LWFBrook90.jl using the R function provided in the file `generate_LWFBrook90jl_Input.R`.

 To load load input data and prepare a simulation follow the instructions in section [Example](@ref) or alternatively use the sample script `main.jl`.

+In case you're unfamiliar to Julia, there are various ways to run a script such as `main.jl`: One possibility is to open the Julia REPL and run the script using `include(“main.jl”)`.
+Alternatively, the editor VS Code in combination with the Julia extension ([julia-vscode.org](https://www.julia-vscode.org)), provides a complete IDE for programming in Julia.

 !!! note